 According to reports, Bashaw was ranked as one of Texas’ top financial advisers in 2011 by Barron’s Magazine, with assets of $3.8 billion.

 The foregoing information, which is all provided on FINRA’s website and Investmentnews.com, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.